VinAIResearch/TPC-tensorflow/README.md

 python tpc.py --task dmc_cartpole_swingup --logdir ./logdir/standard/cartpole_swingup/TPC/1 --img_source_type none --seed 1
 ```

 The above command will train the TPC agent on cartpole swingup task in the standard setting (i.e., no backgrounds), and the results will be saved in `./logdir/standard/cartpole_swingup/TPC/1`.
-To run the agent in the natural background setting, first download the source videos, then run by setting `--img_source_type video`.
+To run the agent in the natural background setting, first, download the source videos, then run by setting `--img_source_type video`.
 If `--random_bg` is also set to `True`, the background will be randomized for each time step.

 ### Download background videos